katychuang/python-fashion-forecaster/Project Description.md

 > This is the description of the project.
+It is also up on the wiki page.

 FashionForecaster is a project that includes several dimensions: